-Similar to other web browsers Microsoft edge also store cache and cookies to make the browsing experience faster.
+Similar to other web browsers Microsoft Edge also stores cache and cookies to make the browsing experience faster.
 But if the browser has a lot of them, it can affect its speed.
-Clear browser cache regularly to prevent such problems with the edge browser on windows 10.
+Clear browser cache regularly to prevent such problems with the edge browser on Windows 10.

 Browser cache can also cause Microsoft Edge to be running slow on Windows 10 and 11